English

 English at Hawthorne

-Our principles are: REAL
+Our principles REAL thread throughout our curriculum.

 R -Rich Vocabulary E – Experiential A – Aspiration L – Life Skills